In this article, you will learn

 (Please see See and manage job details for more information.)

-💡 Note: Although the fee is charged at the time of collecting, the fee amount is determined at the time a job is approved.
-If the billing amount ever changes, please note the factor fee cannot be changed because it is locked at the time of the approving the job.
-Therefore it is important that you bill the correct amount on your first submission.
+💡 Note: Although the fee is charged at the time of collection, the fee amount is determined at approval.
+If the billing amount ever changes, please note the factor fee cannot be changed, this fee is locked in when the job is approved, because of this it is important that you bill the correct amount on your first submission.

 Q: How is my factoring fee calculated?